Linuxfabrik/monitoring-plugins/check-plugins/infomaniak-swiss-backup-devices/README.md

                         Any device whose username matches this Python regex will be ignored.
 Can be specified multiple times.
                         Example: `--ignore-user "(?i)testuser"`.
+  --insecure            This option explicitly allows insecure SSL
+                        connections.
+  --no-perfdata         Suppress the performance data section from the output.
+                        The status message and the exit code are unaffected, so alerting keeps working while trending data is dropped.
+  --no-proxy            Do not use a proxy.
   --severity {warn,crit}
                         Severity for alerting on locked devices.
 Default: warn --timeout TIMEOUT     Network timeout in seconds.
 Default: 8 (seconds)